lidofinance/lido-otc-seller/README.md

 ## Description

-The contract is non-upgradable, and its params supposed to be set upon the construction stage:
+The `OTCRegistry` and  `OTCSeller` contracts are non-upgradable, and its params supposed to be set upon the construction stage:

 - ERC-20 trading pair (or native ether)
 - Owner (beneficiary)
 - ChainLink price feed
 - Spot price margin

-Thus, every deployed instance is devoted to represent the single trading scenario flow (e.g. selling LDO to DAI on behalf of Lido DAO Treasury).

-The contract allows to have several exchange orders at the same time.
+The OTCRegistry facilitates the deployments of OTCSeller instances covering different trading scenarios.

 > *NB:* Due to the CowSwap exchange logic, it is necessary to place an order via CowSwap API with an additional toolkit before before or at the moment of order settle.